SkyHighModifications/ColourBridgeLights/README.md

 We welcome any feedback or suggestions for improving the script.
 If you have ideas for new features or enhancements, feel free to contribute to the project or reach out to us with your suggestions.

 # Contact Us
 Want to get in contact with us?
-Here are a couple places you can do so:
+Here are a couple of places you can do so:

 [Discord](https://discord.gg/tKQgdQuJYF) | [Tebex](https://skyhigh-modifications.tebex.io/) | [UnionMods](https://unionmods.com/viewauthor?author=592) | [GTA5Mods](https://www.gta5-mods.com/users/BerkshireMods) | [LCDPFR](https://www.lcpdfr.com/profile/465231-skyhigh-modifications/) | [GitHub](https://github.com/SkyHighModifications) | [Youtube](https://www.youtube.com/@SkyHighModifications)